 Managing the magnetic waves of tests is no easy matter.
 The preservation of the purity and strength of one’s decision to expand contact with the higher self requires a specific kind of knowledge.
 Studying the experience accumulated by different pilgrims in various circumstances can be useful to those who are aware of the unavoidable law of self-responsibility.

 Life has shown that individual decisions based on the practice of altruism need to be regularly reexamined and reaffirmed.

-A vow to improve oneself and tread the path to divine knowledge requires a daily struggle against old habits, individual and collective.
+A vow to improve oneself requires a daily struggle against old habits, individual and collective.
 The structure of professional relations will change from within, whether one likes it or not.
 Family and friendship relations will be tested and transformed.
 The transfiguration is now slow, then sudden.
-One’s inner improvement includes every dimension of life and brings uncomfortable forms of outward change.
+The path to divine knowledge includes every dimension of life and brings uncomfortable forms of outward change.

 Progress is often invisible, while obstacles easily call our attention.
 Various yearly and daily forms of confirming the sacred decision can be practiced so as to gradually strengthen one’s will.

 Blind obedience and mere attachment to this or that ritualistic procedure will be mainly useless.
 The seedling of wisdom – one’s commitment to do good – must be taken care of and protected in constantly renewed ways.

 There is no handbook on how to manage life after a firm decision is made to search for divine wisdom.
 The patience of a turtle is as necessary as the speed of lightning.
 What to do and how to act depends on many factors.
 At all times, learning in one’s innermost heart is more important than outward activities.
 Success or failure in the realms of appearance means nothing for life of the inner vow.
 Personal defeat can be a source of great and sacred lessons.
 Victories often pave the way to internal failure.